Chapter 36: “The Destructive Shell”

 Dammit, I forgot my disposable camera!
 This would have been a keepsake for sure.

 We got McDonald’s breakfast (to go) and went to my blood work check-up, then returned to the House of the demented clown.
 Curse you and your damned food! …but thank you for letting me crash at your pad.

-I slept on the couch that night, watching the news updates of the fire over the next day and a half.
-They had to wait the fire out, and eventually stopped adding to its exterior.
-They blocked off the nearby streets and kept everything else at a distance, then finally ended the battle with the buildings destruction; letting the flame fly free just long enough before it was snuffed out.
+I slept on the couch that night, watching the news updates on the fire over the next day and a half.
+They had to wait the fire out and eventually stopped adding to its exterior.
+They blocked off the nearby streets and kept everything else at a distance, then finally ended the battle with the destruction of the building; letting the flame fly free just long enough before it was snuffed out.

 I awoke the next day in pain; I slept wrong.
 I held my back as I looked out the window, hoping to see something else exciting nearby.
 Maybe I’ll settle in Bangor one day, it seemed like the “happening” place to be.

 CREDITS– All photos were taken (except the link to the BDN) by Jeff Kirlin, The Thing of the Moment Photography.

 This is an ongoing story of my personal battle with Cancer.
 My hope is that it helps others who are currently experiencing their own battles (whether it be for themselves or a loved one) or to help with early detection.

 The way I’m doing it is terrifying for a writer.
 I’m writing a publically available first-draft outline for an eventual book, chapter by chapter in weekly form.
 The only reason I’m doing it this way is to get the story out as soon as possible for someone out there who needs a survivor to visit them during their own treatment.
 If you’re reading this and need someone to talk to, tweet at me and I’ll give you a call.
 No questions asked.
 This story is for you and I’ll help any way that I can.

 Stay tuned, as I will be posting a new chapter every Monday until the story is complete.